 - Link to the infographic in other forms of content.
 If you have a blog or you send out email newsletters, you can link to the infographic wherever it’s appropriate.

 - Send it to relevant content creators.
 You can also extend your infographic’s reach by sending it to other content creators.
-For example, say you’re a financial services company that created an infographic on the best investments for 2023.
+For example, say you’re a financial services company that created an infographic on the best investments for the year.
 You could send the infographic to finance bloggers.
 They might share it on their own websites or social media channels.

 When you promote infographic content, use hashtags and keywords to extend its reach.
 Create a social media message that leaves users wanting to learn more, so they’re motivated to click over to the infographic.